criteo/cluster-pack/README.md

 python
 ```

-2) Upload current virtual environment to the distributed storage
+2) Upload current virtual environment to the distributed storage (HDFS in this case)

 ```python
 from cluster_pack import packaging